katharina-lang/rlhf/README.md

 ### Overview

-The structure of our Project can be seen in the file `rlhf/scripts/main.py`.
+The structure of our project can be seen in the file `rlhf/scripts/main.py`.
 The agent training has been taken from the CleanRL repository and their file `ppo_continous.py`.
-The core structure of their file remains, but it is modularized.
-In our project, we replaced the environment reward which is used for the agents (and critics) training with a reward predictor.
+The core structure of their file has remained, but it is now modularized.
+In our project, we replaced the environment reward - which is used for the agent-and-critic's training - with a reward predictor.
-The number of policy updates (num_iterations) also is the number of reward model updates.
-Every iteration, data is collected.
-The agent interacts with the environment and through this we get observations with their corresponding actions, the environment rewards for an action and our predicted reward.
-Interaction with the environment is handled through the Singleton PPO, which is instantiated in `main.py` and defined in `rlhf.core.ppo.py`.
+The number of policy updates (num_iterations) is also the number of reward model updates.
+Data is collected in every iteration.
+Through ahe agent's interactions with the environment we receive observations as well as their corresponding actions, the environment rewards for each action and our predicted reward.
+Interaction with the environment is handled through the Singleton PPO which is instantiated in `main.py` and defined in `rlhf.core.ppo.py`.
-Then we label the data.
-As long as we still want queries, x pairs get labeled (x = max(3, 1+total_queries//num_iterations)).
-After the labeling process, the reward model is trained and then agent and critic are updated.
+The data is then labeled by either a human or a synthetic feedback supplier in order to receive feedback on the actions that were taken.
+As long as queries are still required, x pairs are labeled (x = max(3, 1+total_queries//num_iterations)).
+After the labeling process, the reward model is trained and then agent as well as critic are updated.

 ### Data Collection